iworldtong/manga-dl/README.md

 # Manga-dl
 **[Manga-dl](https://github.com/iworldtong/manga-dl)** is a command line tool which helps you search and download comic from multiple sources.

-Support for Mangabz、Manhuagui、Manhuabei and Manhuadb.
+Support for Mangabz、Manhuagui、Manhuabei、Manhuadb and Ykmh.
 See [supported sources](https://github.com/iworldtong/manga-dl#支持的漫画站点).

 **Python3 Only.
 Python 3.7+ Recommended.**